MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 Don't forget to add your username in botowners INI setting if you want it to obey.
 To perform a command simply do the following: /tell <yourbot> <thecommand>
 Where <thecommand> is an internal command as described in "Internal commands" section.
+You can remotely send chat messages or commands using /tell <yourbot> send <thetext>
 Remote control system can auto-accept /tpa and /tpahere requests from the bot owners.
 Auto-accept can be disabled or extended to requests from anyone in remote control configuration.